C. E. Clark believes it is her duty and responsibility as a researcher and writer to bring important information to her readers.

 Frankly, with no answer to so many important questions, the conclusions of the study seem murky and undependable to me.
 Indeed, the entire affair seems quite undisciplined and therefore unreliable.

 Just the same, you can always use the findings of this study to justify owning a green car.
 You can tell anyone who asks why you purchased a green car, that it was because a British study showed that only 1% of birds prefer pooping on green cars, making a green car more environmentally correct.
-A green car will not only get better fuel mileage overall because it weighs less, but save on soap and water!
+A green car will not only get better fuel mileage overall because it weighs less, but it will also save on soap and water!

 © 2012 C E Clark